 We are dedicated to conducting basic and applied research related to communication from birth through young adulthood.
-The focus of our research is on verbal and nonverbal communication, and the clinical processes of assessment and intervention.
+The focus of our research is early language acquisition and the clinical processes of assessment and intervention.

 Current projects focus on the powerful role of clinician and caregiver interaction in establishing a strong communication foundation for language development.
-We are also learning about how children who are dual language learners and children with language delays might perform differently on word-learning tasks.
+We are also investigating the process of word learning in Dual Language Learners and in children who have been diagnosed with early language delays.

 We use multiple methodologies to explore these areas in diverse populations including children from culturally and linguistically diverse backgrounds, children with language and social communication impairments, and children with neurodevelopmental disorders (e.g., motor impairments; Fetal Alcohol Spectrum Disorders).